Paraquat Parkinson's Lawsuit in Illinois

 - Information about prior conditions, alternative exposures, or other facts a lawyer may need to evaluate.

-State-specific exposure and context
+What exposure and legal context matter in Illinois?

 State residents may have encountered paraquat through farms, crop handling, pesticide application, agricultural work, mixing, loading, or nearby work activities.